SMosegaard/cds-lang/assignments/assignment-3/README.md

 |love|abba|dream, life, me, my, mind, loving, wonder, soul, crazy, happy|113|113|100|
 |baby|justin bieber|babies, boy, girl, newborn, pregnant, mom, child, toddler, mother, cat|131|82|62.6|

 The findings present the percentage of artists' songs containing words related to a given target word.
+For example, it can be seen that 50% of Adele's songs contain words related to 'hello'.
 Despite the implementation of the nltk lemmatization technique, some variations in word conjugation were still observed, such as "skies" associated with the target word 'sky' and 'loving' with 'love'.

-To visualize the relationships between target words and their queries, a t-SNE plot was generated.
+To visualize the relationships between target words and their queries, a t-SNE plot was generated:

 <p align = "center">
     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-lang/main/assignments/assignment-3/out/t-SNE_nQueries_from_df.png" width = "600">